winniewy-lau/J124/finalproject.md

 **Step 4: Clean the dataset**
   - freeze and bold the first row
   - look for error or anomalies
+    - There are entries of the same fire but in different counties, so we should keep them.

 **Step 5: Think of questions for the dataset, analyze the data and find the answers**